chanhminhdatluc/telecom-customer-bill-prediction-r/README.md

 - Off-network voice usage may increase customer billing due to additional usage charges.
 - Decision trees can help translate model outputs into simple business rules.

+## Repository Structure

+data/       Sample or cleaned dataset files images/     Visual outputs and model results report/     Project report or summary document scripts/    R scripts used for data analysis and modelling

 ## Future Improvements

 Future versions of this project could improve model performance by: